 There are approximately 70 institutional repositories in Norway covering the entire higher education sector.

 Specialized health care is also covered well by a single common archive.
 The research institutes are lagging a little bit further behind, but the coverage is increasing rapidly.
-According to DOAJ Norway publishes 36 Open Access journals
+According to DOAJ Norway publishes 46 Open Access journals.
+Currently, 9 OA policies are registered in ROARMAP.

 The Berlin Declaration is not getting the attention it deserves; there are only a few signatories.
 Norwegian Research Council who is by far the biggest funder in Norway has strengthened their OA-policy, following up the government’s policy on the area.
 Open Access is firmly stated in two White Papers and thus provides the basis for the coordinating body CRIStin.